 - Live data streaming

-The Actron is very similar to the Innova 3160g and Autel MD808 with the compact design.
+The Actron car scanner is similar to the Innova 3160g and Autel MD808 in terms of the compact design.
 However, the capability to diagnose OBD1 cars makes it more appealing for owners of both classic and modern cars.Check it Out

-The Autel AL619 is one of the brands latest and cheapest diagnostic tools.
+The Autel AL619 is the brand’s latest budget car diagnostic tool.
 It uses a single lead to connect from the OBD2 port to the car scanner in order to get you up and running.
-In terms of the compatibility, it is designed to work with a range of manufacturers from 1996 and newer.
+In terms of the compatibility, it’s designed to work with a range of manufacturers from 1996 and newer.

 - Read and clear stored faults